 The Credit Union shall have a credit committee which shall remain in existence until a majority of the Members, at the annual general meeting, vote in favour of a proposal from the Board of Directors to disband it.

-The Board of Directors shall set the terms of reference of the credit committee.
-The credit committee may include one member of the Board of Directors of the Credit Union appointed by the Board; the remaining number shall be elected in accordance with the provisions of these Rules.
+The Board of Directors shall set the terms of reference of the credit committee as well as the membership.

 The credit committee shall be responsible for monitoring the Credit Union’s loan business, loan assessment and making recommendations on policy changes to the loan and credit control policies for agreement by the Board.
 The credit committee, with the permission of the Board of Directors, shall have the power to delegate operational aspects of their work to one or more loan officer(s).
 Any delegation shall clearly outline the specific limits which the loans officer(s) can operate.